watfordsuzy/stencil/Source/Stencil.Server/IndexRecoveryPlan.md

 4. Deploy the v3 STS Data Schema to a new `stencil_demo_v3` ElasticSearch index.
 5. Reindex `stencil_demo` onto `stencil_demo_v3` (mark the current time).
 6. Atomically rotate the `stencil_demo_current` alias to point to `stencil_demo_v3`.
-7. Resynchronize all entities sync'd after the time marked in step 6
+7. Resynchronize all entities sync'd after the time marked in step 6.
+8. Confirm successful deployment of the index fix.

 ### 1. Create `stencil_demo_current` alias and point to `stencil_demo`
 The following action will create the new alias: